 - Situated in a major academic health sciences center with colleges of medicine, dentistry, nursing, pharmacy, health professions, and public health, and located on the campus of the Commonwealth of Kentucky’s doctoral degree granting, comprehensive, research and land-grant university with over 25,000 students.

-Cristina Perez, D.D.S., Assistant Professor and Program Director (full time)*
+Cristina Perez, D.D.S., Program Director, Interim Division Chief and Associate Professor (full time)*